ToniCoding/ActivityRegister/README.md

 ## ActivityRegister - Registry (XML) file name.
 The name of the AR registry follows the following schema: "registry_month_day_THour_Minute_Second".
 The letter "T" stands for "Time", it's like a highlighter for the time.

+### IMPORTANT
+Development of Activity Register is now on stand-by.
+I'm currently focusing more on learning in-deep C++.